wingkwong/leetcode-the-hard-way/tutorials/graph-theory/topological-sorting.md

 ---
 title: "Topological Sorting"
-description: 'Topological Sorting is a linear ordering of its vertices such that for every directed edge (u, v) from vertex u to vertex v, u comes before v in the ordering.'
+description: "Topological Sorting is a linear ordering of its vertices such that for every directed edge (u, v) from vertex u to vertex v, u comes before v in the ordering."
 keywords:
   - leetcode
   - tutorial